Strivin0311/ai-learning/techs/evo/multi_object.md

 # Multi-Objective Optimization
-*Here's some resources about Evolutionary Algorithms for Solving Multi-Objective Optimization Problem*
+*Here're some resources about Evolutionary Algorithms for Solving Multi-Objective Optimization Problem*

 ## Papers